ibm-cloud-docs/appid/at-events.md

 ### Finding user-related events
 {: #at-finding-user-events}

-You can track the events of specific Cloud Directory users in {{site.data.keyword.at_short}} by using their email.
+You can track the events of specific Cloud Directory users in {{site.data.keyword.atracker_full_notm}} by using their email.
 Before you can begin tracking, the email must be mapped to a Cloud Directory GUID.

 1. Obtain an IAM token, a tenant ID, and a region as described in the previous section.